-Audit & Risk Committee ESG Committee Remuneration Committee Nominations Committee Committee Assists the Board in discharging its responsibilities for the integrity of the Company's financial statements, risk management, assessment of the effectiveness of the system of internal control and the effectiveness of internal and external auditors.
-Assists the Board in defining and reviewing the Company's strategy relating to ESG matters, setting relevant KPIs, developing ESG policies and compliance with legal and regulatory requirements.
-Determines the Company's policy on the remuneration of Executive Directors, other members of the Executive Committee and the Chair of the Board.
-The Committee also reviews workforce policies and practices.
-Assists the Board by keeping the Board composition under review and makes recommendations in relation to Board appointments.
-The Committee also assists the Board on issues of Executive Director succession planning, conflicts of interest and independence.
-In accordance with Nevada Gaming Control Board requirements the Committee is entrusted with making sure that the Group's licensed gaming activity is carried out with honesty and integrity, in accordance with high moral, legal and ethical standards, and free from criminal and corruptive elements.
-Read more on pages 74 to 79 Read more on pages 72 and 73 Read more on pages 80 to 93 • Read more on pages 70 and 71 Read more on page 69
+Audit & Risk Committee ESG Committee Remuneration Committee Nominations Committee Committee Assists the Board in discharging its responsibilities for the integrity of the Company's financial statements, Assists the Board in defining and reviewing the Company's strategy relating to ESG matters, setting relevant KPIs, developing ESG policies Determines the Company's policy on the remuneration of Executive Directors, other members of the Executive Committee Assists the Board by keeping the Board composition under review and makes recommendations in relation to Board In accordance with Nevada Gaming Control Board requirements the Committee is entrusted with making sure that the Group's licensed gaming risk management, assessment of the and compliance with legal and and the Chair of the Board. appointments.
+The Committee also assists activity is carried out with honesty and integrity, effectiveness of the system of internal control and the effectiveness of internal and external auditors. regulatory requirements.
+The Committee also reviews workforce policies and practices. the Board on issues of Executive Director succession planning, conflicts of interest and independence. in accordance with high moral, legal and ethical standards, and free from criminal and corruptive elements.
+Read more on pages 74 to 79 Read more on pages 72 and 73 Read more on pages 80 to 93 Read more on pages 70 and 71 Read more on page 69

-Gaming Compliance
+Gamina Compliance